Jumbo125/hybrid-nvr-web-interface/Readme.md

 ## Overview

-This project is a lightweight, web-based camera and NVR interface for:
+This project is a lightweight web-based camera and NVR interface for:

 - live view
 - record search